zaphosting/docs/docs/dedicated-windows-installmysql.md

 ## Introduction

 A MySQL server is needed for various applications and can contain important data for example for a game server or a website.
-In the following we explain how to set up your own MySQL database server on your Windows Dedicated Server or Root server.
+In the following we explain how to set up your own MySQL database server on your Windows Dedicated Server.

 <InlineVoucher />